 Advanced One-Name Studies (902)

-Take your one-name study to new levels.
-Whatever drew you into the investigation of your surname you are now deeply immersed in gathering and analysing data.
-You have mastered the practical aspects of managing your project and are eager for more discovery.
-This course will give you the skills to venture into new territory.
+Take one-name study skills to new levels.
+Whatever drew you into the investigation of a surname you are now deeply immersed in gathering and analysing data.
+You have mastered the practical aspects of managing your project and are eager to turn your discoveries into something of lasting value.Increasingly accepted by the academic world, one-name studies are growing up.
+Collecting and studying the origins of surnames using genealogy techniques is no longer only undertaken by family historians with personal problems to solve.
 All one-namers with a substantial collection of data are potentially in a position to shed new light on old historical problems.
 A one-name study provides the glue that melds together disciplines as diverse as population studies, place-names, etymology, as well as genealogy and local history.
-Using an interdisciplinary approach your research and analysis will shed new light on the past and contribute to historical knowledge.
-The course assumes you are familiar with the material covered by Introduction to One-Name Studies (Pharos course #901) and that you have collected a large amount of data from core records in at least one country.
-The next levels in this course include collecting data world-wide, a review of current published work on surnames, venturing into more complex interdisciplinary analysis, and working toward the publication of findings.
+In this course, you will be shown how, with an interdisciplinary approach, your research and analysis has the potential to shed new light on the past and contribute to historical knowledge.
+The course includes sections on the theory of one-name studies, a review of current published work on surnames, introduces more complex interdisciplinary analysis, and shows you how to bring your historical skills up to scratch.
+There is an emphasis on analysing data and synthesis or ‘adding value’ to your results, as well as working towards the publication of your findings.
+The course assumes you are familiar with the material covered by Introduction to One-Name Studies (Pharos course 901).
+We strongly advise you to take course 901 before taking this course, even if your one-name study has been running for some time.
 Students will normally have a registered One-Name Study with the Guild of One-Name Studies and should be familiar with the Guild’s seven pillars of wisdom.
 If you are not already a Guild member, please contact us for advice before paying for the course.
-The course offers two options and one of these must be selected when registering and paying for the course.
-Option One – lessons contain short answer exercises within the lessons (responses not assessed) [£49.99] Option Two – Same as Option One with the addition of the preparation of a 2 – 3,000 word written article about your one-name study (assessed). [£59.99] The best articles from Option Two may be selected for publication in the Journal of One Name Studies.
-The Guild and Pharos will jointly be awarding a Certificate of Attainment for those successfully completing Option 2.
-The course lasts for six weeks, with five lessons and a research week.
+Students should note that this course is not about how to do advanced genealogy research.
+At the end of the course, those students who successfully complete a 2 – 3,000 word written article about one-name studies will be awarded the Guild Certificate of Attainment.
+The best articles will be submitted for publication in the Journal of One Name Studies.

 Instructor: Helen Osborn